Tiny and Crew: Tiny TCC mascot

 The Character 'Tiny' was a mascot for The Children's Channel strand for younger children, 'Tiny TCC' in 1995 and 1996.
 He would feature alongside the presenter in between the strands pre-school shows.
 Clips from the series would also air throughout the block.
 When the strand moved to Living TV under the name Tiny Living, 'Dog' and 'Arabella' became the new mascots presenting in-vision presentation.
 In 2002, Arabella was dropped and Dog was joined by a male/female presenter.
 The presenters presenting the in-vision links included Emma Haley, Jo-Ann D‚Costa and Calum Callaghan.

-VHS and DVD

-The show was released on video in 2001.

-Tiny and Crew:"New friend Tammy!"
-A music tape and plush toy was also issued in 1998 featuring Sophie Aldred.